albop/tie_archive/session_4/index.md

 ----

-Quiz: do you think inequalities are rising?
+Do you think inequalities are rising?

 ----